DDRBoxman/Android-SVG-Asset-Generator/README.md

 ----
 Future proof your assets and save time!

-This tool allows you to use SVG files for your Android apps resources.
+Create / find once and don't worry about DPI buckets.

-This means that you only have to create art once or find SVG files online.
+This tool allows you to use SVG files for your Android apps image resources.

 SVG images are scaled and put into appropriate folders for android and the 9 patch is applied.